intel/Enterprise-RAG/docs/prerequisites.md

   -   `ansible_host`: Specifies the IP address of the node.
 This is the address Ansible uses to communicate with the node.
     -   `ip`: Typically the same as `ansible_host`, used by Kubernetes components to communicate with the node.
     -   `access_ip`: Also the IP used for accessing the node, can be different in complex network configurations where internal and external IPs differ.
-    -   `ansible_user`: The username is the Linux user account name that Ansible will use when it connects to the node, here set to `ubuntu`.
+    -   `ansible_user`: The username is the Linux user account name that Ansible will use when it connects to the node, here set to `sdp`.

 Suppose the IP address of your node is `100.51.110.245`, which you can verify by inspecting the output of `ifconfig` within the Ethernet interface section.
 Assuming there is a Linux user named `user` with a home directory set up, your `hosts.yaml` file for a Kubespray configuration would be structured as follows: